 The SNP’s Scotland and slippery women

 The SNP Government has published Scotland's Right to Choose.
-Possibly the inspiration comes from 'a woman's right to choose'.
+Possibly the inspiration for the title comes from 'a woman's right to choose'.
 The Abortion Act 1967 was passed with assurances that 'social' abortion would not occur.
-More than 50 years later few people recall this and the debate is now about 'a woman's right to choose'.
-It has …
+More than 50 years later few people recall this and the debate is now about 'a woman's right to …

 There is a Christian Party